Delta SkyMiles Reserve Business Credit Card Review

 Card approval not subject to 5-personal-cards-in-24-months rule

-Amex allows only 1 bonus per specific card per lifetime (yours or that version of the card)
+Amex allows only 1 bonus per specific card every 7 years (yours or that version of the card)

 After you apply, Amex may show a pop-up saying you're ineligible for the welcome bonus